holepunchto/hyperdht/README.md

 Options:

 * keypair – REQUIRED, use `node.mutable.keypair` to generate this.
-* seq - REQUIRED, a number which should be increased every time put is passed a new value for the same keypair
+* seq - OPTIONAL - default `0`, a number which should be increased every time put is passed a new value for the same keypair
-* salt - OPTIONAL - a buffer >= 16 and <= 64 bytes.
+* salt - OPTIONAL - default `undefined`, a buffer >= 16 and <= 64 bytes.
 If supplied it will salt the signature used to verify mutable values.

 When successful the second argument passed to `callback` is the public key (this is the same buffer as passed with `keypair.pk`).
 The third argument